taker-project/taker_v0/README.md

 ## Build dependencies

-* `make` (not necessarily GNU Make, because Makefiles in this project try to be POSIX-compatible)
+* `make` (not necessarily GNU Make, because Makefiles in this project tries to be POSIX-compatible)
 * `python (tested on 3.6)`, `pip`, `venv`
 * `g++` (or `clang`)
 * `cmake` for runners
 * `libjsoncpp` for runners (on Debian/Ubuntu, you can use `libjsoncpp-dev` package)

+## OS support

-Currently the project targets UNIX-like OSes and will be tested on GNU/Linux and FreeBSD.
+Currently the project targets UNIX-like OSes and is tested on GNU/Linux, macOS and FreeBSD.
 Other OS support will be added later.

+The least portable part is the process runner.
+For UNIXes, it is `taker_unixrun`.
+It mostly uses POSIX-compatible routines, but there may be some problems while porting it to some UNIX-like OS.
+Now it work on the following ones:

+* GNU/Linux
+* FreeBSD
+* macOS (thanks to [Travis CI](https://travis-ci.org) for macOS builds :) )

+Note that on OSes other than GNU/Linux, `taker_unixrun` uses `ru_maxrss` for `getrusage()`, which not always gives the correct value for consumed memory.
+So, GNU/Linux is supported best now.

+Taker's build system is also tightly integrated with UNIXes.
+So, to port Taker on Windows, some additional effort is required.